Military Veterans at JSOM

-The Supply Chain Management program at UT Dallas proudly has amongst its student population several Veterans of the U.S. Armed Forces.
-Veterans attending the program are doing so thanks to their GI Bill benefits and/or other benefits available to them.
+The Jindal School of Management proudly has among its student population many Veterans of the U.S. Armed Forces.
+Veterans attending our degree programs such as Supply Chain Management and others, are doing so thanks to their GI Bill benefits and/or other benefits available to them.
 If you are a qualifying Veteran, there are several online resources available to determine what benefits are right for you.
 At UT Dallas, about 625 military veterans and 100 dependents are drawing GI benefits, with nearly 350 of them attending under the Post 9/11 GI Bill.

 Montgomery GI Bill Benefits

 The Montgomery GI Bill program (MGIB) provides up to 36 months of education benefits.
 This benefit may be used for degree and certificate programs, flight training, apprenticeship/on-the-job training and correspondence courses.
 Remedial, deficiency, and refresher courses may be approved under certain circumstances.
 Generally, benefits are payable for 10 years following your release from active duty.
 This program is also commonly known as Chapter 30.
 Please visit the official Montgomery GI Bill Benefits site using the link provided above for additional details about Montgomery GI Bill Benefits.

 The Post-9/11 GI Bill provides financial support for education and housing to individuals with at least 90 days of aggregate service after September 10, 2001, or individuals discharged with a service-connected disability after 30 days.
 You must have received an honorable discharge to be eligible for the Post-9/11 GI Bill.
 Please visit the official Post 9/11 GI Bill benefits site using the link provided above to view the Post-9/11 GI Bill pamphlet, and to learn about the numerous approved education and training programs.